Conditional Statements

 Conditional Expressions

-The conditional expression is a condition or a part of a condition that evaluates to either TRUE or FALSE.
-These are used to choose the execution flow based on the truth value of the condition.
-Conditional expressions are used in decision-making statements, IF, IF...ELSE, EVALUATE, and in loop statements, PERFORM and SEARCH statements.
+Conditional expression is a condition or a part of a condition that evaluates either TRUE or FALSE.
+These expressions are used to choose the execution flow based on the truth value of the condition.
+These expressions are used in decision-making statements (IF, IF...ELSE, EVALUATE), and in loop statements (PERFORM and SEARCH).

 Those are -